lilstav/lilstav/windows_10_lite.md

 Internet explorer [removed]

-The ProgramData and USER/AppData folder moved to C:/ProgramData
+The ProgramData and USER/AppData folders moved to C:/ProgramData

 OneDrive can be disabled/hiden from explorer through settings